cwrisec/LFS171x-An-Introduction-to-Hyperledger-Blockchain-Technologies/README.md

 - **Insurance Compliance Data** - The American Association of Insurance Services has developed openIDL (open Insurance Data Link), a system built on IBM Blockchain, thus powered by Hyperledger Fabric, which is designed to automate insurance regulatory reporting.
 - **Decentralized Identities and Trusted Credentials** - In an attempt to streamline their business-oriented services, the government of British Columbia started working on a project based on Hyperledger Indy.
 OrgBook BC is an online directory that can be used to quickly verify if an organization is legally registered to do business in British Columbia as a corporation.
 This is just the first step of a larger blockchain-based initiative aimed at streamlining government services.

-## Supplychain Management
+## 6.3 Supplychain Management

+**Defintion**
-**Defintion** : The oversight of funds, raw materials, components, and finished products, as they move from suppliers, to manufacturers, to wholesalers, to retailers, to consumers, within one or several companies
+The oversight of funds, raw materials, components, and finished products, as they move from suppliers, to manufacturers, to wholesalers, to retailers, to consumers, within one or several companies

 - Important part of enterprise resource planning (ERP)
 - Supplychain + Trade Finance

 **Why is blockchain useful in supplychain ?**
+- Blockchain data improves insight into products, as they move through their lifecycle
 - Audit trail
 - Eliminate the need for a trusted third party to certify raw materials, components, or finished products, as they travel through a supply chain
 - Improves resource allocation.